Legal history of China: Legal system under the 1954 Constitution

-Many specialists were transferred to nonjudicial jobs and replaced by party cadres.
+Many specialists were transferred to nonjudicial jobs and replaced by CCP cadres.
 All codification commissions stopped work, and no new laws were drafted.
 The number of law schools dropped sharply as most universities shifted their curriculum to more politically acceptable subjects.
 Later, during the Cultural Revolution (1966–76), almost all the remaining law schools were closed.

 With the Anti-Rightist Campaign of mid-1957 and the Great Leap Forward (1958–60), a new mass line emerged.
-The Anti-Rightist Campaign halted the trend toward legal professionalism, which was seen as a threat to party control.
+The Anti-Rightist Campaign halted the trend toward legal professionalism, which was seen as a threat to CCP control.
 The party leadership resolutely declared its power absolute in legal matters.
 The Great Leap Forward sought to rekindle revolutionary spirit among the people.
 The mass line, as it affected public order, advocated turning an increasing amount of control and judicial authority over to the masses.
 This meant greater involvement and authority for the neighborhood committees and grass-roots mass organizations.

 The Anti-Rightist Campaign put an end to efforts that would have brought about some degree of judicial autonomy and safeguards for the accused, and the country moved toward police domination.
 By 1958 the police were empowered to impose sanctions as they saw fit.
-The party gave low priority to the courts, and, as many judicial functions were turned over to local administrative officials, few qualified people chose to stay with the still-operating courts.
+The CCP gave low priority to the courts, and, as many judicial functions were turned over to local administrative officials, few qualified people chose to stay with the still-operating courts.
 The number of public trials decreased, and by the early 1960s the court system had become mostly inactive.
 One unexpected by-product of the shift from formal legal organs to local administrative control was that criminal sentences became milder.
 Persons found guilty of grand theft, rape, or manslaughter were sentenced to only three to five years' imprisonment, and the death penalty rarely was imposed.

 During the Great Leap Forward, the number of arrests, prosecutions, and convictions increased as the police dispensed justice "on the spot" for even minor offenses.
 Still, the excesses of the Great Leap Forward were milder than those of the 1949-52 period, when many of those arrested were summarily executed.
 Persons found guilty during the Great Leap Forward were regarded as educable.
 After 1960, during a brief period of ascendancy of the political moderates, there was some emphasis on rebuilding the judicial sector, but the Cultural Revolution nullified most of the progress that had been made under the 1954 state constitution.